Freeride snowboards

 Buying Freeride snowboard

-Are you always looking for opportunities to dive into fresh powder when you're in the ski lift?
+Are you always looking for opportunities to dive into fresh powder when you're on the ski lift?
 Then you are definitely a true freerider.
-When you frequently venture off the beaten path, you will greatly benefit from a suitable freeride snowboard.
-At Snowboards.eu, you are at the right place for all your snowboard gear.
-We have freeride snowboards in stock from the best brands.
-Furthermore, we are happy to help you find the right board so you can fully enjoy yourself in the snow.
-Quickly check out our collection of snowboards for men or women.
+If you regularly go off the beaten track you will greatly benefit from a suitable freeride snowboard.
+At Snowboards APP you are at the right place for your entire snowboard equipment.
+We stock freeride snowboards from the best brands.
+We are also happy to help you find the right board so you can fully enjoy yourself in the snow.
+Quickly check our snowboards collection for men or women.

 What is a freeride snowboard?

-Various terms are used to designate different boards.
-A freeride snowboard is characterized by its shape.
+Different terms are used to describe various boards.
+A freeride snowboards is characterized by its shape.
 Most Freeride-oriented snowboard have a directional shape.
-This means that the bindings are positioned towards the back.
-Consequently, you have a longer nose and a shorter tail.
-The advantage of this is that it allows you to better steer into a turn and carve on the well-prepared slopes.
-Additionally, freeride boards have a tapered tail.
-This means that the tail is narrower than the nose.
-A wide tip or nose stays afloat better in powder.
-Due to the narrower rear, you sink a bit deeper into the snow, allowing you to exert less pressure on your back leg to keep your board above the powder.
+This means the bindings are set back.
+As a result you have a longer nose and a shorter tail.
+The advantage of this is that you can initiate a turn better and carve on the well-groomed piste.
+In addition, freeride boards have a tapered tail.
+This means the tail is narrower than the nose.
+A wide tip or nose stays afloat better in the powder.
+Because the back is narrower, you sink a bit deeper into the snow at the rear so you need to exert less force on your back leg to keep your board above the powder.

 What characterizes a freeride snowboard?

-A freeride snowboard is a board that performs well both on and off the slope.
+A freeride snowboard is a board with which you can perform well both on and off piste.
 You can recognize a freeride snowboard by its shape.
 Almost all freeride boards have a directional shape.
-In addition to the longer nose, these boards usually also have a tapered tail.
-The tail is narrower than the nose/tip.
-A directional shape turns tighter on the slopes and provides more floatation in powder.
-The combination of a narrower tail and the fact that you stand further back on your snowboard means that the back of the board sinks slightly in the powder.
-This ensures that the nose stays well “afloat” and you have to exert less pressure on your back leg.
-And that makes a big difference for your legs!
+Besides the longer nose, these boards usually also have a tapered tail.
+The tail is then narrower than the nose/tip.
+A directional shape steers more precisely on groomed runs and provides more float in the powder.
+The combination of a narrower tail and standing further back on your snowboard causes the rear of the board to sink slightly into the powder.
+This keeps the nose nicely “floating” and you need to apply less pressure to your back leg.
+And that saves a lot of burning legs!

 Advantages of a freeride snowboard

-A freeride snowboard offers numerous advantages for adventurous snowboarders who want to go off the beaten path.
+A freeride snowboard offers numerous advantages for adventurous snowboarders who like to go off the beaten path.
 These specialized boards are designed to perform in unprepared snow and off-piste conditions.

-Freeride snowboards often have a stiffer and more responsive flex pattern, providing stability and control at high speeds and in rough terrain.
+Freeride snowboards often have a stiffer and more responsive flex pattern, which provides stability and control at high speeds and in rough terrain.

-The design of a freeride snowboard also allows for maneuvering through trees and technical descents, giving you more opportunities to explore the terrain and take on new challenges.
+The design of a freeride snowboard also makes it possible to maneuver through trees and technical descents, giving you more opportunities to explore terrain and take on new challenges.

 Long and short freeride snowboards

-Generally, you ride a freeride snowboard 2-4 cm longer than an all-mountain snowboard.
-Nowadays, you see more and more shorter freeride snowboards.
+Generally you ride a freeride snowboards 2–4 cm longer than an all-mountain snowboard.
+Nowadays you see more and more shorter freeride snowboards.
 You can ride these “short boards” shorter because they are wider.
-Short freeride snowboards are more maneuverable in powder and ideal for weaving between trees.
-You can also have a lot of fun on the slope with such a short freeride snowboard.
-Are you more into large and long turns and aiming for maximum speed?
+Short freeride snowboards are more maneuverable in the powder and ideal for slaloming between trees.
+You can also have a lot of fun on the piste with such a short freeride snowboard.
+Are you more into big, long turns and do you go for maximum speed?
 Then a long freeride snowboard is a good choice.
 A good option is the Jones Flagship.
-If you prefer a more playful ride and often find yourself near the edge of the slope, then a short freeride snowboard is a good choice.
-A fun example of this is the Bataleon partywave.
+If you prefer to ride more playfully and are mostly found on the edge of the piste?
+Then a short freeride snowboard is a good choice.
+A nice example of this is the Bataleon partywave

 What is the ideal length of a freeride snowboard?

-The ideal length of a freeride snowboard depends on various factors.
+The ideal length of a freeride snowboard depends on several factors.
 An important aspect is your height and weight.
-Generally, freeride snowboards are ridden longer than, for example, an freestyle snowboard.
-If you are looking for a freeride snowboard with which you want to go full throttle on the slopes and prefer large, long turns, then choose a length that is +/- 2-4 cm longer than a all-mountain snowboard.
+In general, freeride snowboards are ridden longer than, for example, a freestyle snowboard.
+If you are looking for a freeride snowboard with which you want to go all-out on the piste and prefer big, long turns, then choose a somewhat longer length +/- 2–4 cm longer than an all mountain snowboard.

-Nowadays, you'll also see many shorter freeride snowboards.
-These types of boards are specially designed to be ridden short.
-The boards are very maneuverable and have just as much floatation as a longer board because they are also wider to compensate for the length.
-These boards are ideal when you enjoy going through the trees.
+Nowadays you also see many shorter freeride snowboards.
+These types of boards are specially developed to be ridden shorter.
+The boards are very agile and have just as much float as a longer one because they are also wider to compensate for the length.
+These boards are ideal when you like to ride between the trees.

 When to choose a freeride snowboard?

-We frequently receive the question of why you should choose a freeride snowboard instead of an all-mountain board.
-Let's put it straight: having fun on the mountain comes first.
-If you have a few weeks of experience and are the type of rider who loves maximum speed and prefers to ride off-piste?
-Do you usually ride with skiers and are rarely found in the fun park?
+We often get the question why you should choose a freeride snowboard instead of an all-mountain board.
+Let's start by stating that fun on the mountain comes first.
+Do you already have some weeks of experience and are you the type of boarder who likes maximum speed and likes to ride off-piste?
+Do you mostly go with skiers and are you rarely found in the funpark?
 Then a freeride snowboard is a suitable choice.